gfting/huang-wen-cheng/README.md

 # huang-wen-cheng
 Web app to play Go, named in honor of my grandfather that taught me, 黃文辰.
 We are rarely able to play with one another because of distance, but I hope that this will be enjoyed by both him and others.

+## Setup
+You can git clone this project.
+If you want to try hacking on it, you can do 'npm i' and then 'browser-sync start --config bs-config.js'
 ## Introduction to Rules

 ## Examples

 ## Future Features